 (Gosh...you'd have to time

-me out for almost an hour!)
+me out for the better part of an hour!)

 that it teaches the correct behavior, thus eliminating the need for time